znawfar/Data-Collection-with-APIs-and-Webscraping/README.md

 ## Notebook 4: Scraping the Contents of a Web Page & Images Tages

-> I will download the contents of <a href="http://www.oracle.com" > Oracle web page </a>.
+>I will download the contents of <a href="http://www.oracle.com" > Oracle web page </a>.
 Then I will scrape the Contents Of the Web Page and all image Tags.

+## Notebook 5: Scrape data from HTML tables into a DataFrame

+>I want to Scrape data from HTML tables into a DataFrame using BeautifulSoup, Pandas, and read_html.
+I am going to download the contents of <a href="https://en.wikipedia.org/wiki/Web_colors" > Web colors Wikipedia </a>.

 #### To Be Continued!